-&lt;sup>30 AEMC, 2016 Retail Competition Review Final Report, June 2016, p 95.
+81 AEMC, 2016 Retail Competition Review Final Report, June 2016, p 95.

-AEMC, 2016 Retail Competition Review Final Report, June 2016, p 98.
+82 AEMC, 2016 Retail Competition Review Final Report, June 2016, p 98.

 Retailers are required to provide credit support to mitigate the risk that they default on money they owe.
 These prudential requirements are in place to ensure confidence in the operation of the market.
 Recently, the AEMC has made a draft Rule in relation to AEMO's rule change request regarding the application of offsets in the prudential margin calculation under the NER.
-The draft Rule would support competition in the NEM by potentially lowering the costs of providing credit support for market participants particularly for standalone retailers and generators.
+The draft Rule would support competition in the NEM by potentially lowering the costs of providing credit support for market participants particularly for standalone retailers and generators.86

 Currently there are inconsistencies between state-based energy efficiency schemes that present a barrier to entering the market.
 As many retailers operate under several Australian jurisdictions, such inconsistencies mean retailers require greater resources to manage compliance with the schemes.
-In our view, this is an unnecessary regulatory barrier the cost of which is paid for by customers.
-As energy efficiency is an eligible activity under the Australian Government's Emissions Reduction Fund, the continued operation of state-based schemes may duplicate rather than complement the objectives of this fund.
+In our view, this is an unnecessary regulatory barrier the cost of which is paid for by As energy efficiency is an eligible activity under the Australian customers.
+Government's Emissions Reduction Fund, the continued operation of state-based schemes may duplicate rather than complement the objectives of this fund.
 If this is the case, duplicative components of state-based schemes could be wound up and any residual functions that are complementary could be transitioned to a national scheme.
-Clear transition arrangements would need to be put in place to maintain certainty for businesses investing in state-based energy efficiency schemes.
+Clear transition arrangements would need to be put in place to maintain certainty for businesses investing in state-based energy efficiency In response to our draft report Origin and EnergyAustralia both supported this recommendation.87 PIAC agrees that duplication between state and federal schemes increases costs for consumers, and supports our recommendation, subject to careful analysis of impacts on low-income households.88